Adobe Experience Manager vs Drupal for Government

 Which of these platforms is more scalable?

-Scalability is another important factor that needs to be considered by public sector websites such as government, higher ed, and waste and water.
-No matter your agency’s size, it’s important that your CMS can grow with you.
+Scalability is another important factor that needs to be considered by public sector websites.
+No matter your agency’s size, it’s important that your CMS can support you when you grow.

 AEM's infrastructure prowess